I like to share my knowledge on bonsai and am a keen writer on bonsai art!

 This kind of bonsai tree should be fertilized weekly during its growing season.
-You must fertilize this a few times during the winter time.
+You must fertilize this a few times during the wintertime.
 During the fall and winter months, you must feed your bonsai tree a 0-10-0 fertilizer.

 Tropical and Subtropical Trees

-These kinds of bonsai trees should be fed at least weekly during its growing season.
+These kinds of bonsai trees should be fed at least weekly during their growing season.
 Tropical and subtropical trees will continue to grow all throughout the year and therefore should be fed monthly from fall to springtime.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.